manen/focusudipshit/README.md

 ## Now, it should work.

 If it doesn't, or you have an idea to improve the program, please leave it in the [Issues tab](https://github.com/werymanen/focusudipshit/issued)

+### By the way

+All the voices come from [TTSMP3](https://ttsmp3.com/).
+Although they said it is free on the website, I feel like I have to give them credit.